pnnl/GenrAItOR/paper/paper.md

 python3 -m genraitor train:raft --help
 ```

-This study extended the python packages `llama-index` (@liu_llamaindex_2022) and `AlignScore` (@zha_alignscore_2023) in the following ways:
+In addition to wrapping data processing, model training and result evaluation into a single python package, this study extended the python packages `llama-index` (@liu_llamaindex_2022) and `AlignScore` (@zha_alignscore_2023) in the following ways:

-- We modified the `llama-index-packs-raft-dataset` to allow configurable system prompts when generating questions for each chunk of the RAG documents.
+- We modified the `llama-index` plugin `llama-index-packs-raft-dataset` to allow configurable system prompts when generating questions for each chunk of the RAG documents.
 This allowed us to experiment with prompt engineering to improve the relevance of the generated questions to each document.
 - We modified the source code for the function `get_chunks` to respect the parameter `chunk_size` when parsing the RAG documents.
 This modification allowed us to optimize the length of text each RAG document used for training.
 - We modified relaxed the dependency requirements for the `AlignScore` package to allow the use of `pytorch` version 2.0.
 This significantly reduced compatibility issues using more recent models and data formats and allowed us to use a single codebase for the entire project.